IES University College London

 The UCL undergraduate program consists of a series of lectures, seminar, and tutorials.
 Tutorial classes are much smaller than lecture courses and, in some departments, are taught on a one-on-one basis.

-You apply to one or two academic apartments and then select courses from these departments.
-UCL offers a wide range of disciplines with particular strengths in Art, Archaeology, Economics, English, Geography, History, Philosophy, and Psychology.
+Students apply to one or two academic apartments and then select courses from these departments.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.